rahulkumar2023/ai-Projects/README.md

-Here is your **final, clean, professional, recruiter-ready README** — tightened slightly, placeholders fixed, no redundancy, no fluff:

----

 # AI Projects Repository

 This repository contains a collection of AI-driven applications built using the OpenAI API.
 The projects focus on applying large language models to practical use cases, including content generation, prompt engineering, and interactive workflows.